 What is the amount of the pension payable?

 The amount of the pension payable is different for each employee.
-It depends on the pension calculation performed, the application of the rules for eligibility for retirement and the pension option chosen at the time of retirement.
-The amounts are different for each option given on the Application for Pension Benefits form.
+It depends on the pension calculation, the application of the rules for eligibility for retirement and the pension options chosen at the time of retirement.
+The amounts are different for each option set out, on the Application for Pension Benefit form.

-If an employee’s hours file has been adjusted or the date of birth used in the calculations was not accurate, the pension amounts given on a form may be revised.
+If an employee’s hours have been adjusted or if the wrong date of birth was used in the calculations, the pension amounts on a form may be revised.

 Can the pension be reduced once an employee begins to receive it?

-Once a pension has begun to be paid to an employee (or a surviving spouse), it is guaranteed.
-It is payable for life.
+Once a pension has begun to be paid to an employee (or a surviving spouse), it is payable for life.

-However, a downward correction made to the hours file less than two years after the beginning of payments may reduce the amount of the pension.
+However, a downward correction to the hours worked on record in the first two years after payments begin may reduce the amount of the pension.
 If the correction is made after the two-year period, the pension is not reduced.